Information You Can Find in Our Guide:

 - Your age and how much experience you have driving a motorcycle.

 - Your address, because where you live influences the risk the company takes by insuring you.
-For example, you will pay more if you live in a high-crime or high-accident area.
+For example, you may pay more if you live in a high-crime or high-accident area.

-- Your driving record, including accidents or citations you received while driving a car.
+- Your driving record, including accidents or citations you received while driving a vehicle.

 - Your job, not only for income verification, but because where you park your motorcycle during the day can have as much influence as your home address.